 Getting Seasonal jobs in Alaska are an excellent way of living in one of the most majestic places on earth.
-Let's look at how you can get a seasonal job, and afford to live in Alaska.
+Let's look at how you can get a seasonal job in 2019, and afford to live in Alaska.

 While in Alaska in 2012, we met Ira, a retired-lawyer-turned-tour-guide.

-Ira stumbled upon his position probably how it often happens: as a newly retiree he traveled to Alaska and just fell in love with its beauty and majesty.
+Ira stumbled upon his seasonal Alaska job probably how it often happens: as a newly retiree he traveled to Alaska and just fell in love with its beauty and majesty.
 He wanted to find a way to spend several months a year in Alaska, and so at the age of 64 he reinvented himself by becoming a seasonal worker.

 You can bet I asked more questions (after our tour spiel was over, of course).